Protect your new Nintendo Switch OLED with these cases

 Bring it all with you: HEYSTOP Carrying Case for Nintendo Switch

-Needing to bring your dock, Joy-Cons, Pro Controller and everything else along as well?
+Needing to bring your dock, Joy-Cons, Pro Controller, and everything else along as well?
 This hardshell case will do the trick.
-It also has a stap that you can sling over your shoulder for easy carry.
+It also has a strap that you can sling over your shoulder for easy carry.

 Safe on the go

-The Nintendo Switch OLED model is meant to be carried with you wherever you go, which is why you really ought to invest in a durable case.
+The Nintendo Switch OLED is meant to be carried with you wherever you go, so you should invest in a durable case.
+Don't forget to grab one of the best Nintendo Switch OLED model screen protectors as well.

 If you're only going to get one case, I suggest you make it the Fintie Carry Case.
-It has everything you'll need including that durable hardshell covering, space for cartridges, and handle.
-Plus, it's one of the few cases out there that actually has a zippered storage section so things won't go scattering all over your Switch.
+It has everything you'll need, including that durable hardshell covering, space for cartridges, and handle.
+Plus, it's one of the few cases out there that actually has a zippered storage section, so things won't go scattering all over your Switch.
 If that wasn't enough, it comes in several fun designs.

 Needing to bring the full Switch group of gear with you on a trip?
 The HEYSTOP Carrying Case can fit just about everything you might need.
-It has specific slots for your various accessories, and can be slung over the shoulder for easy carry.
+It has specific slots for your various accessories and can be slung over the shoulder for easy carry.

 Lastly, if you're looking for a fun design that has one of your favorite franchises of Nintendo characters on it, look no further than a HORI Protection Case.
 There are some fun options to choose from that will keep your gaming system safe on the go.